isomerpages/enterprisesg-wmo/_faq/faqs-on-weights-and-measures-programme.md

 * Cost of product
 * Complainant’s particulars, including contact number

-**13. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices tested?**

-You may wish to approach TUV SUD PSB Pte Ltd. They can be reached at 6778 7777 or email to <enquiries@tuv-sud-psb.sg>.

-**14. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**
+**13. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**

-You may wish to approach National Metrology Centre or NMC.
-They can be reached at 6279 1900 or email to <metrology@nmc.a-star.edu.sg>.
+You may wish to contact the National Metrology Centre at 67149200 or email metrology@nmc-a-star.edu.sg for calibration services.

+You may also visit https://www.sac-accreditation.gov.sg/ and search for a list of accredited organisations for calibration services.

-**15. How can I contact WMO?**
+**14. How can I contact WMO?**

 For more enquiries, please contact WMO at 1800 773 3163 or email to <consumerprotection@enterprisesg.gov.sg>.
 Alternatively, please visit our website at <https://www.wmo.gov.sg>.